Marsel İlhan: 2007–2008

-During 2007 and 2008 he won several Future Tournaments and in July 2008, he won his first ATP Challenger title at Ramat Hasharon Israel Open by defeating Ivo Klec from Slovakia by 2 sets 6–4, 6–4.
+During 2007 and 2008 he won several Future Tournaments and in July 2008, he won his first ATP Challenger title at Ramat HaSharon Israel Open by defeating Ivo Klec from Slovakia by 2 sets 6–4, 6–4.

 2009

 At the 2009 US Open, İlhan qualified for the main draw of a Grand Slam for the first time in his career.
 In doing so, he became the first Turkish player in the modern era to do so.
 In the first round, he defeated Christophe Rochus from Belgium in a five-set thriller.
 It was his first career ATP and Grand Slam win.
 He lost his second-round match against John Isner in straight sets.

 İlhan, in October qualified for the 2009 PTT Thailand Open.
 He defeated his first-round opponent Benjamin Becker, but then lost to Jürgen Melzer.

 2010

 In the first qualification round of 2010 Australian Open he defeated Canadian Peter Polansky 6–1, 6–2.
 In the second qualification round he beat British No.2 Alex Bogdanovic with the same score 6–4, 6–4.
 In the 3rd qualification round Marsel lost 1–2 to German tennis player Dieter Kindlmann after a tough game in which he lost the first set 5–7, won the second easily 6–1 and lost the final set 9–11, in a game that lasted well over 3 hours.

 However, due to Gilles Simon's injury a spot opened up for an additional player to appear on the main draw.
 Marsel became the "Lucky Loser" and progressed to the 1st round of Australian Open 2010.
-Marsel Ilhan proved that he was a worthy "Lucky loser" as he easily defeated former World No. 4 Sébastien Grosjean in 3 sets 6–4, 6–3, 7–5.
+Marsel İlhan proved that he was a worthy "Lucky loser" as he easily defeated former World No. 4 Sébastien Grosjean in 3 sets 6–4, 6–3, 7–5.
 In the second round Marsel lost to world No. 11 Chilean Fernando González in three sets: 3–6, 4–6, 5–7.

 In the first round of Wimbledon 2010 he defeated Brazilian Marcos Daniel 3–2, where he made a superb comeback from 0–2 and eventually won the match.
 In the second round, he played against current World No. 37 player, Victor Hănescu and lost in four sets: 4–6, 4–6, 6–3 and 3–6.

 On 20 September 2010 he won his second ATP Challenger Tournament, in Banja Luka, Bosnia and Herzegovina on clay by beating Pere Riba in the final 2–0, 6–0, 7–6.
-In the following Challenger Cup, the 2010 Türk Telecom İzmir Cup, he reached the final and despite losing, his ranking increased to a career-record 96th in the world - the highest ever for a Turkish tennis player.
+In the following Challenger Cup, the 2010 Türk Telecom İzmir Cup, he reached the final and despite losing, his ranking increased to a career-record 96th in the world – the highest ever for a Turkish tennis player.